Giu989/SPQR/README.md

 ```wolfram
 <<SPQR`
 ```
-The installation directory can be found with
+If required, the installation directory can be found with
 ```wolfram
 "Location" /.
 PacletFind["SPQR"][[1]][[1]]
 ```